About Jessica

 2,500+ coaching hours

-Former Amazon Global Performance and Talent Strategy and Deloitte Consulting
+Former Amazon Global Performance and Talent Strategy

 Author of Finding Passion